dubinsky/scalajs-gradle/README.md

 Add new tags to the plugin's portal page: manually at https://github.com/gradle/plugin-portal-requests !

 Look at Gradle's new test hotness: JVM test suite plugin.

+#### Test Tagging

+- ScalaTest:
+  - tests are taggable, but not suites?
+  - test exclusion works, test inclusion does not: nothing runs
+- ScalaCheck:
+  - no tagging

 #### TestDescriptor hierarchy